flatscrew/rasterflow-docs/content/2.operations/blur/variable-blur.md

 ---
 title: Variable Blur
-description: "Blur the image by a varying amount using a mask"
+description: "Blur the image by a varying amount using a mask."
 links:
   - label: "gegl:variable-blur"
     to: "https://gegl.org/operations/gegl-variable-blur"